anhaidgroup/sparkly/examples/README.md

 ### example.py

-A slightly more complex example, this code creates an index on two fields (`name' and `description') using multiple analyzers (`3gram` and `standard`).
+A slightly more complex example, this code creates an index on two fields (`name` and `description`) using multiple analyzers (`3gram` and `standard`).
 The example then demonstrates how to search using multiple sub indexes and columns.